Mercury 13: Candidate background

 All of the candidates were accomplished pilots; Lovelace and Cobb reviewed the records of more than 700 women pilots in order to select candidates.
 They did not invite anyone with fewer than 1,000 hours of flight experience.
 Some of the women may have been recruited through the Ninety-Nines, a women pilot's organization of which Cobb was also a member.
 Some women responded after hearing about the opportunity through friends.
 This group of women, whom Jerrie Cobb called the First Lady Astronaut Trainees (FLATs), accepted the challenge to be tested for a research program.

-Wally Funk wrote an article saying that, given the secrecy of the testing, not all of the women candidates knew each other throughout their years of preparation.
-It was not until 1994 that ten of the Mercury 13 were introduced to each other for the first time.
+Wally Funk wrote an article saying that, given the isolation of the testing, with each woman going through the examination alone or at most in a pair, not all of the women candidates knew each other throughout their years of preparation.
+It was not until 1994 that ten of the group met in person for the first time.

 Phase I tests

 Nineteen women took astronaut fitness examinations given by the Lovelace Clinic in Albuquerque, New Mexico.
 Unlike NASA's male candidates, who competed in groups, the women did their tests alone or in pairs.
 Because doctors did not know all the conditions which astronauts might encounter in space, they had to guess what tests might be required.
 These ranged from typical X-rays and general body physicals to the atypical; for instance, the women had to swallow a rubber tube in order to test the level of their stomach acids.
 Doctors tested the reflexes in the ulnar nerve of the woman's forearms by using electric shock.
 To induce vertigo, ice water was shot into their ears, freezing the inner ear so doctors could time how quickly they recovered.
 The women were pushed to exhaustion while riding specially weighted stationary bicycles, in order to test their respiration.
 They subjected themselves to many more invasive and uncomfortable tests.